furquan-lp/arduino-enviro101/README.md

 * Displays the above information on the 20x4 LCD display

 ## Wishlist:
+* Adjust the MQ135 sensor to have fewer jumps in output values
 * Adapt the project to an ESP8266 NodeMCU module giving it (possible) Internet capability
 * Include a sleep mode so the assembly could run off batteries without power issues